UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-alive.md

 _two_ `count-pair`s for `(make-posn 3 5)`; the first would have count 2, and
 then the second would have count 1.

-You might find it useful to use the "build-in" function `remove-all` to take care of removing all occurrences of the first `posn` from the `rest` of the list.
+You might find it useful to use the "built-in" function `remove-all` to take care of removing all occurrences of the first `posn` from the `rest` of the list.